Shot of a group of teenagers in a classroom at high school

 “An unexpected opportunity in the Azur/Lakeview neighbourhood came up this year and we recognized this as the prudent choice.
 This is a huge win for Beaumont’s families, school boards, and taxpayers,” said Mayor Bill Daneluik.
 “Not only does this decision mean we’re keeping our commitment to have a shovel-ready joint high school site; we’re able to deliver on that commitment nearly a year early.
 We’re also saving a tremendous amount of money and avoiding the need to move the dog park at the West Recreation site.”

-“We are delighted with the City’s announcement of a new shovel-ready school site in the Azur/Lakeview neighborhood, as this significantly accelerates the project’s readiness,” said Black Gold School Division Board Chair Esther Eckert.
+“We are delighted with the City’s announcement of a new shovel-ready school site in the Azur/Lakeview neighbourhood, as this significantly accelerates the project’s readiness,” said Black Gold School Division Board Chair Esther Eckert.
 “With enrollment projections at École Secondaire Beaumont Composite High School growing faster than anticipated, we expect it to exceed 126 per cent utilization by 2026.
 A second public high school is urgently needed to meet the needs of the community.”

 “This move to the Azur/Lakeview neighbourhood is an exciting opportunity for our Catholic school, students and families,” said Donna Tugwood, Board Chair of the St. Thomas Aquinas Roman Catholic Separate Regional Division #38.
 “It allows us to create a modern, accessible learning environment that will foster innovation and collaboration, all while being more cost-effective for our community.”